Francesca-Ye/marriage_ceremonies_religion/README.md

 ## Statement on LLM usage

-No aspects of the code were written with the use of LLMs at this moment.
+No aspects of the code were written with the use of LLMs.
 All references used for the code are cited in the specific files or in the paper.